QubesOS/qubes-doc/external/configuration-guides/zoom_dispvm.md

 By running Zoom alone in a Disposable VM, we can improve the safety of using the application.
 DispVMs ensure that even if a Zoom exploit leads to the entire DispVM being compromised, it is *contained* to the DispVM which is destroyed once you shutdown the Qube or exit Zoom.
 No persistence, limited attack surface, and zero trust.

 ## Step 0: Clone a TemplateVM
-1. Open `Qubes Manager`.
+1. Open `Qubes Manager`
-2. Right-click on the `debian-10` TemplateVM.
+2. Right-click on the `debian-10` TemplateVM
-3. Click `Clone Qube`.
+3. Click `Clone Qube`
-4. Name the cloned qube `videoconferencing`.
+4. Name the cloned qube `videoconferencing`

 *Alternatively:*